 LabVIEW control system

-Danfysik were lacking a control system for their ion accelerator.
-They needed a system that can handle hundreds of signals and analyse and present large amount of data in a comprehensive but yet user friendly graphical user interface (GUI).
+Danfysik was lacking a control system for their ion accelerator.
+They needed a system that can handle hundreds of signals, and analyse and present large amount of data in a comprehensive yet user friendly graphical user interface (GUI).
 To be able to meet different customer needs, with varying demand for hardware and software features, Danfysik required the control system to be flexible and modular.
 They decided to go for LabVIEW and contracted DVel for the job.

 From software system architecture to physics expertise